mosaic-design-system/docs/src/components/dropdown.md

       Where the **Dropdown** opens in relation to the triggering component is an important consideration.
 The **Dropdown** should always be next to the component, but might need to open on a specific side to allow it to be easily interacted with.
 For example, if you have a **Button** on the right-hand side of the screen you would need the **Dropdown** to open below and to the left so it doesn't go off the screen.

+      ### Triggering component

+      Your triggering component should be accurately labelled to describe what is in the **Dropdown** list, and inform users what to expect.

       ### Dropdown line items

       Even though line items can have any content to best meet their needs, they should stick to the types outlined here.
 If there is a use case to differ then speak to your UX Designer first.

+      Each line item should be short and concise, limited to a single line of text.
+If necessary, two lines and an ellipsis can be used for longer line items that do not need the whole text - for example, a "recent documents" **Dropdown** could truncate the document names if they are excessively long.

       Display your options in alphabetical order, unless there is good reason to show in another order - for example, a "recent items" **Dropdown** could be shown in descending date order.

-      * Labels should describe what is in the list and inform users what to expect.

-      * Keep the labels short and concise, limiting it to a single line of text but if necessary two lines and an ellipsis.

-      *

-      * All headings should be sentence case and not have the first letter of every word capitalised.
-More information in the [text style guide](/guidelines/style-guide/#structure)

       #### Icons

-      These can be position on the left or right.
-If every list item has an icon then they should be positioned on the left of the label.
-If you just want to emphasis one item using an icon (eg delete item) then position it to the right of the label.
-You should never have an icon both left and right of the label.
+      These can be positioned on the left or right of each list item.
+If every list item has an icon then they should be positioned to the left of the label.
+If you just want to emphasis one item using an icon (e.g. a delete item action), then the icon should be positioned to the right of the label.
+You should never have an icon on both the left and right of the label.

-      Icons should be used to help the user identify the item in the list quicker than reading every item, if it doesn't help the user then they shouldn't be used.
-For example having the same icon on every list item will actually hinder the user in finding what they need.
+      Icons should be used to help the user identify the item in the list quicker than reading every item - if it doesn't help the user, then they shouldn't be used.
+For example, having the same icon on every list item will actually hinder the user in finding what they need.
 [Find out more in the Iconography guidelines](/guidelines/iconography)
     icon: file_invoice
   - title: Code
     hook: code